-Energy bills for your house are highest during the peak of summer and the peak of winter.
+Energy bills for your house are highest during the peak of summer and winter.
 Unless you somehow find a way never to run your heating system during the winter, you will experience a rise in energy costs during the season.

 Here are four ways to start beating the high cost of heating.

 Maintenance is the essential task to keep your heating system from turning into a money pit.
-An annual inspection and tune-up from an HVAC professional prevents a 5% rise in heating costs each year.
+An HVAC professional’s annual inspection and tune-up prevent a 5% rise in heating costs each year.
 If you didn’t schedule maintenance in the fall, the recommended time to have it done, it’s not too late to have it done for this year.

 The filter in your HVAC system needs to be swapped for a new filter regularly.
-If it’s left in place, a filter will become so clogged it will choke airflow and cut down on energy efficiency drastically.
-Make a monthly check on the filter; if you hold it up to the light and it blocks out the light, it’s time to put in a fresh filter.
+If it’s left in place, a filter will become so clogged that it will choke airflow and drastically reduce energy efficiency.
+Make a monthly check on the filter; it’s time to put in a fresh filter if you hold it up to the light and block out the light.
 Stick to the regular schedule through the season.

-If you have a heating system that’s more than 15 years old, it’s probably costing you too much to run.
+If you have a heating system that’s more than 15 years old, it probably costs you too much to run.
 No heater can last forever, and most have a 10 to 20-year age range, depending on the system.
 Gas furnaces, the most common type of heater, usually last 15 years.
-If you have an aged heater and your energy bills are steadily rising, it’s more cost-effective to have a new, more energy-efficient heating system replace it.
+Suppose you have an old heater and your energy bills are steadily rising.
+In that case, it’s more cost-effective to have a new, more energy-efficient heating system replace it.